michapringle/codesorcerer/README.md

 ```
 If you try this example, you will notice that the tool forces the @Nonnull fields to be specified first, in the order defined in the BeanTemplate.

-David could use the fluent interface to create Bob Ross, we recommend the static factory.
+David could use the fluent interface to create Bob Ross, the static factory is the recommended usage.
 ```java
 final Person p = Person.buildPerson()
                 .firstName( "Bob" )